Potomac Dam Number 5 - Left Abutment Stabilization

 How will this project impact park visitors?

-To facilitate the work, the Potomac Dam No. 5 Parking Lot (mile 106.8, located off of Dam No. 5 Road, Clear Spring, Maryland) will be CLOSED.
+To facilitate the work, the Potomac Dam No. 5 Parking Lot (mile 106.8, located off of Dam No. 5 Road, Clear Spring, Maryland) is CLOSED.

 There is no public parking available adjacent to the work area along Dam No. 5 Road.
 Alternate parking can be found upstream at Four Locks (mile 108.8) and downstream at Williamsport (mile 99.7).